-The overall percentage of influenza detections in clinical sentinel laboratories in Week 40 (0.0%) was the same as Week 39 (0.0%) (Figure 8).
+The overall percentage of influenza detections in clinical sentinel laboratories in Week 40 (0.5%) was higher compared to Week 39 (0.3%) (Figure 8).
 No influenza positive specimens have been identified by public health laboratories this season (Figure 9).
 Additional details, including influenza typing and subtyping information from public health laboratories can be found in Figures 8 and 9 and Tables 1 and 2.